 At the request of the District Attorney, led county leadership team to create Multi-Agency Collaborative for Safe and Healthy Youth.
 Enhanced cross-agency collaboration resulting in more effective information sharing and systems integration through the creation of a co-location center housing 4 different agencies, and a uniform consent form for youth involved in multiple systems.

 Led collaborative partners in process of writing and winning a $4 million System of Care Expansion and Sustainability award from SAMHSA.
-Providing ongoing support of implementing systems change.
+Providing ongoing support of implementing systems change, preparation for Federal site visit, and beyond.

 Suburban King County (Washington State) Coordinating Council on Gangs, Center for Children and Youth Justice: